rubyonjets/jets/docs/_docs/rails-support.md

 ## Notes

-You should install jets outside of the Gemfile of the Rails project.
+* Install jets outside of the Gemfile of the Rails project.
 Adding it to the Gemfile might result in bundler being unable to unresolved dependencies.
 In Afterburner mode Jets works as a standalone tool.
+* AWS currently limits the total Lambda code size + [Gem Layer]({% link _docs/gem-layer.md %}) to 250MB.
+AWS Docs [Lambda Limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html).
+The baseline Rails gems add up to about 146MB, so we have about 104MB of space left for additional gems.

 <a id="prev" class="btn btn-basic" href="{% link _docs/upgrading.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/rack.md %}">Next Step</a>